Contrary to popular wisdom, launching at a tech conference may be a bad idea unless you can leverage organic interactions at the event.

 But especially if you’re building something that relies on network effects, launching at a tech event isn’t going to be helpful at all.

-Twitter’s break out moment was the 2007 SXSW conference.
+Twitter’s breakout moment was the 2007 SXSW conference.
 While Twitter had been live for more than nine months, prior to the conference, it wasn’t getting much adoption.
-Twitter’s feed, rank-ordered by recency, would work best among a small number of users when most of them were using it synchronously.
-The founders needed to build concentration in time, similar to how Facebook built concentration in space by targeting Harvard.
-They chose SXSW, since an event affords massive concentrations in both time and space.
+Twitter’s feed, rank-ordered by recency, would work best for a small number of users when most of them were using it synchronously.
+The founders needed to build a concentration in time, similar to how Facebook built concentration in space by targeting Harvard.
+They chose SXSW since an event affords massive concentrations in both time and space.
 The founders got cracking and created a Twitter visualizer.
 They set up flat panel screens in the conference hallways.
-A user at the conference could text ‘join sxsw’ to 40404, which would then show up on the screens and have the user automatically follow other active Twitter users at SXSW.
+A user at the conference could text ‘join SXSW’ to 40404, which would then show up on the screens and have the user automatically follow other active Twitter users at SXSW.
 With enough users tweeting and following each other, and the screens providing massive feedback to the tweeters in real time, Twitter gained the critical mass and activity required to get the platform going.

 This case study lays out a key element of gaining adoption for platforms.
 You can’t just create awareness when your value proposition relies on network effects.
 You need to demonstrate the value of using the platform.
 Value on the platform is experienced by participating in the core interaction of the platform.
 Hence:

-The best way to launch a platform business at a conference is to ensure that the core interaction on the platform is organically embedded into the conference experience.
+The best way to launch a platform business at a conference is to ensure that the core interaction on the platform is organically embedded in the conference experience.

 Finally, Airbnb figured its own way to make conferences work.
-While an alternate to the traditional hotel industry today, Airbnb gained initial traction by launching in cities around conferences and aggregating a lot of transactions in a limited space and time.
-Conference attendees needed a place to stay, hosts needed to see the platform bring them some business.
-By launching during a highly liquid event, Airbnb ensure there was enough value created for both sides to keep them engaged and have them use Airbnb beyond the conference.
+While an alternative to the traditional hotel industry today, Airbnb gained initial traction by launching in cities around conferences and aggregating a lot of transactions in a limited space and time.
+Conference attendees needed a place to stay; hosts needed to see the platform bring them some business.
+By launching during a highly liquid event, Airbnb ensures there was enough value created for both sides to keep them engaged and have them use Airbnb beyond the conference.

 We repeatedly see this model work out.
 Concentrating in space and time helps create highly liquid situations.
 Facebook’s launch in Harvard created a concentration in space while Twitter’s launch at SXSW created a concentration in time.
 Further, such concentrations lead to adoption only when the core interaction on the platform complements, enhances or removes friction from the core interaction at the real world event.